j7k6/docs.j7k6.org/_posts/2021-09-02-gitlab-runner-macos-apple-m1.md

 > ERROR: Job failed: exit status 1

-The solution is to install it via Homebrew, which installs the `arm64` executable:
+The solution is to install it via Homebrew, which installs the correct `arm64` executable:
 ```bash
 brew install gitlab-runner
 ```